Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Theoretical Framework: Expert Interventions

-A student meets with their advisor, explaining that a medical condition prevents them from walking long distances.
-In response, the advisor works with the student to design a schedule with nearby classrooms that also meets her academic interests.
+Consider the following intuitive example of algorithmically-``invisible'' information guiding discretionary action in advising: A student meets with their advisor, explaining that a medical condition prevents them from walking long distances.
+In response, the advisor works with the student to design a schedule with nearby classrooms that also meets their academic interests.
 The student is able to achieve a high semester GPA.

-This example, based on a real case, illustrates how advisors can draw on rich, algorithmically ``invisible'' information to support students in achieving their goals---in this case, a health condition that impacts the student's schedule.
-These insights create an information asymmetry between human decision makers and algorithmic tools , raising the question: what role does human discretion play in delivering interventions and improving outcomes?
+Based on a real case in the MAAPS study, this example illustrates how advisors can draw on rich, ``non-algorithmic'' \textit{context} to target their support---in this case, a health condition that impacts the student's schedule.
+Crucially, human expertise in the interventional setting involves two components: (1) accessing this additional context and (2) also appropriately \textit{acting} on it through tailored guidance to positively influence student outcomes.
+This raises the question: what role does this uniquely human expertise---using contextual knowledge to guide appropriate action---play in improving outcomes?

-In this section, we propose a causal framework to understand the role of human expertise in improving outcomes when algorithmic decision aides are deployed in interventional settings, such as the MAAPS collegiate advising case.

-We begin in \S\ref{sec:theory:model_and_definition} by introducing our model of algorithm-assisted intervention, which encapsulates the model of \citet{alurAuditingHumanExpertise2023} for prediction as a special case. \S\ref{sec:theory:targeted_action} defines the concept of \textit{human expertise in targeted actions} and specifies assumptions about the causal mechanism.
-Finally, \S\ref{sec:theory:conditional_condition} provides theoretical results on detecting the presence expertly targeted actions from data.
-We show that, without further assumptions, it is impossible to detect expertly targeted actions from observational quantitative data alone.
-However, we define statistical conditions that can provide important evidence suggestive of expertly targeted action.